 • Capitalising on their pain by charging $165 for a “healing school” – which is nothing less than a scheme of Satan.

-They are hypocrites, selling a cure which does not exist and has not worked for their own leadership.
+They are hypocrites, selling a cure that does not exist and has not worked for their leadership.

-Jesus didn’t come to earth to to create a sickness-free zones in Israel, he came to “seek and to save the lost.”
+Jesus didn’t come to earth to create sickness-free zones in Israel, he came to “seek and to save the lost.”
 Luke 19:10.